irshadjsr21/Mobiotics-Task/README.md

 ### Frontend

-- Go to the frontend dir
+- Open a new terminal & go to the frontend dir
 ```
 cd frontend
 ```